viktorkuznietsov1986/self_driving_cars_udacity/CarND-Advanced-Lane-Lines/writeup.md

 In order to create a binary image, containing likely lane pixels I implemnted a method apply_threshold which does the following:
     - Converts an image in BGR color space to HLS and retrieve the S channel.
 This is needed because the S channel in HLS preserves pretty much of the shape given different lighting conditions.
-    - Apply Sobel X filter to L channel.
+    - Apply Sobel X and Y filters to S and L channels.
-    - Threshold X gradient on L channel (I used threshold values (20, 100)).
+    - Threshold X and Y gradients on S and L channel (I used threshold values (50, 200)).
-    - Threshold S channel (I used the threshold values (140,255)).
+    - Threshold H, L, S channels to identify white and yellow colors:
+        - yellow - H (0,85), L (120,255), S (75,255)
+        - white - H (20,255), L (170,255), S (0,80)
     - Combined binaries from thresholds which gives a pretty accurate lane lines.

+The above values were tuned by using the ipywidgets.
+See the corresponding section in the notebook.

 The resulting image looks as follows:
 ![alt text][image4]